ctu-mrs/mrs_uav_gazebo_simulator/README.md

 ### Spawning the UAVs

 The `simulation.launch` will automatically start the `mrs_drone_spawner` as a ROS node.
-If you use a custom launch file to start Gazbo, you can launch the spawner separately:
+If you use a custom launch file to start Gazebo, you can launch the spawner separately:

 ```bash
 roslaunch mrs_uav_gazebo_simulation mrs_drone_spawner.launch